 Sometimes depression is chronic and evident but a lot of times one isn’t aware of it and sometimes one is even able to camouflage it in the garb of routine & forced positivity – this last type, by the way, is the worst as sometimes we lose them to suicide – just like that – no warning, no sign.

 The deeper the roots of depression, the more time it takes for a person to heal.
 It keeps a person in the loop of ‘being low’ and makes them self-damaging.
 The symptoms could range from crying all day to being unable to get up from the bed to work, bathe, or even eat.

-Then there are the happy and high functioning depressed people who have the smiling depression.
-A high functioning depressed person appears energetic, carefree and cheery on the outside, most of the times and people close to them never get to know that on the inside they are being sucked into a black hole.
+Then there are the happy and high-functioning depressed people who have smiling depression.
+A high-functioning depressed person appears energetic, carefree, and cheery on the outside, but most of the time and people close to them never get to know that on the inside they are being sucked into a black hole.
 Strangely, they would go out of their way to keep others happy, masking their own sadness.

-Contrary to what most people feel, you can’t lose depression simply by ‘looking at the bright side’.
-You may be able to camouflage your feelings to save others from getting bothered (or to save yourself from the guilt of it all) but this is plain masking and not coping or healing.
+Contrary to what most people feel, you can’t lose depression simply by ‘looking at the bright side.
+You may be able to camouflage your feelings to save others from getting bothered (or to save yourself from the guilt of it all) but this is plain masking and not copying or healing.

 “Why are you depressed?
 You have everything in the world going for you!
 You have friends, you are young, beautiful, healthy, rich, you have people who love you.”